 What’s even better is that email can be viewed from multiple browsers and devices, especially mobile.
 Data shows that 81% of people prefer to open emails on their smartphones, while 21% open them on their tablets.
-The customers can access the feedback request messages straight from their inbox or email provider’s solution, saving time and going at their own pace with providing relevant opinions to support agents.
+The customers can access the feedback request messages straight from their inbox or email provider’s solution, saving time and going at their own pace when providing relevant customer feedback to support agents.

 2. Extensive customization options

-You can freely customize your emails, including feedback requests, and use popular options for formatting text, including images, and adding all sizes and types of attachments.
-You can even add videos for your customers and use your voice and emotions to better explain your goals for collecting feedback.
+You can freely customize your emails, including customer feedback requests, and use popular options for formatting text, including images, and adding all sizes and types of attachments.
+You can even add videos and use your voice and emotions to better explain your goals for collecting customer feedback.

 Then, if you have a ticketing system, your email can become a ticket, and you can easily manage its further progress along the customer support funnel.
-Working with tickets as part of asynchronous communication is definitely a calmer way to work and gather opinions.
+Working with tickets as part of asynchronous communication is definitely a calmer way to work and gather customer feedback.

 3. Feedback flows can be automated